jklaeui/jklaeui.github.io/index.md

 ### Research

-- Occupational transitions from the perspective of jobseekers and recruiters. *(In Progress; with D. Kopp, R. Lalive, M. Siegenthaler)*
+- Occupational transitions from the perspective of jobseekers and recruiters *(in Progress; with D. Kopp, R. Lalive, M. Siegenthaler)*.

 ### Policy reports & Media